Collegiate Athletics & Esports

 Effective July 1, 2021, the three divisions of the National Collegiate Athletic Association (NCAA) enacted an interim policy suspending previous name, image, and likeness (NIL) rules.
 While the NCAA continues to work with the federal government on a more permanent and uniform solution, student athletes are now able to profit from their name, image and likeness, subject to state law.
 Division I, II and III colleges and universities of all sizes will be impacted by the recent NIL changes.

-In response to the National Labor Relations Board’s (NLRB) memo classifying some college athletes as employees, Principal Adrienne Larmett talks with Inside Higher Ed on how this new guidance adds complexity for colleges and universities as they work to comply with and operationalize NIL rules.
+In response to the National Labor Relations Board’s (NLRB) memo classifying some college athletes as employees, Principal Adrienne Larmett shares how this new guidance adds complexity for colleges and universities as they work to comply with and operationalize NIL rules.

 Institutions considering adding (or enhancing) an esports program to your athletic department can lean on Baker Tilly’s experienced professionals to develop a strategic plan to meet the growing student interest and revenue opportunities in esports.
 We assess your current programs to build a solid esports framework on your campus.